 - identifying potential hazards

 - determining ways of reducing risks

-- compiling statistics
+- compiling statistics and writing reports

-- liaising with relevant authorities
+- liaising with external health and safety authorities

-- keeping up to date and ensuring compliance with current health and safety legislation
+- keeping up to date and ensuring compliance with current health and safety legislation.